openmediavault/openmediavault-docs/administration/access_rights_management.rst

 .. note::

-	- The user profile information (except password) is also stored in the internal |omv|database, along with the public keys.
+	- The user profile information (except password) is also stored in the internal |omv| database, along with the public keys.
 	- The grid shows information from internal database and also parses information from :file:`/etc/passwd` lines with a `UID` number higher than 1000.
 A user created in terminal is not in the internal database.
-This causes trouble will samba, as their is no user/password entry in the tdbsam file.
+This causes trouble with samba, as there is no user/password entry in the tdbsam file.
 Just click edit for the user, enter the same or new password, now the user has the linux and samba password synced.
 	- A user can log into the web interface to see his own profile information.
 Depending if the adminstrator has setup the username account to allow changes, they can change their password and mail account.

 Import
 ^^^^^^

 Designed for bulk user creation.
-Create a spreadsheet with the corresponding data as described in window the field text, save it as CSV (make sure the field separator is semicolon :code:`;`), then just simply::
+Create a spreadsheet with the corresponding data as described in the import dialog window, save it as CSV (make sure the field separator is semicolon :code:`;`), then just simply::

 $ cat usersfile.csv